 - 2. Do one of the following: - In the Colour view, if you have already made a palette for this character, select its outline colour. - Create a new colour in your palette and select it.
 It is recommended to name it Clean or Trace. - 3.
 Select a drawing tool. - 4.
-In the Camera or Drawing View, trace over your rough model.
+In the Camera View, trace over your rough model.

-- 5. Do one of the following: - In the Drawing or Camera view menu, select View > Onion Skin > Show Onion Skin. - In the Timeline view menu, select Onion Skin > Show Onion Skin. - Press Alt + O. - 6.
-In the Timeline view, extend the onion skin. - 7.
-Do one of the following: - In the Xsheet View, select the next cell in which you want to draw. - In the Camera, Drawing or Xsheet view, press F and G to navigate between your drawings.
+- 5. Do one of the following: - In the Camera view menu, select View > Onion Skin > Show Onion Skin. - In the Timeline view menu, select Onion Skin > Show Onion Skin. - Press Alt + O. - 6.
+In the Camera view, press either the Onion Skin Reduce One Drawing or Onion Skin Add One Next Drawing to reduce or increase the number of previous and next visible drawings.
+The red icons are for the previous drawings and the green icons refer to the next drawings. - 7.
+Do one of the following: - In the Xsheet View, select the next cell in which you want to draw. - In the Camera or Xsheet view, press F and G to navigate between your drawings.

-8. In the Camera or Drawing view, trace your next drawing.
+8. In the Camera view, trace your next drawing.